Giulio Fasolo

-Giulio Fasolo (born 14 October 1998) is an Italian football player who plays for Serie D club A.C.
-Mestre.
+Giulio Fasolo (born 14 October 1998) is an Italian football player who plays for Serie D club Luparense.

 Club career

 He made his Serie B debut for Cittadella on 18 May 2017 in a game against Virtus Entella.

 On 3 August 2019, he signed with Gozzano.
 On 23 January 2020, his contract with Gozzano was terminated by mutual consent.
-On the following day, he signed with Serie D club S.S.D.
-Pro Sesto.
-In the summer 2020, Fasolo moved to fellow league club A.C.
-Mestre.
+On the following day, he signed with Serie D club Pro Sesto.
+In the summer 2020, Fasolo moved to fellow league club Mestre.